How to do logging of transferred data locally

 In the upper right corner of the Desktop Client, you find a “cogwheel” that opens the settings for local file Logging:

-You need to tick the box for “Allow logging” and specify a path where logs should reside on your local machine.
+You need to tick the box for “Enable HTTP Traffic Logs (2) and specify a path (1) where logs should reside on your local machine.

 Let’s look at a specific example of a generated log file for this transfer (IEAId=1151 and TransferId=680848):